SummonHIM/Bestdori-Music-Downloader/README.md

 -forceReDownload			Enable forced redownload.
 Will redownload even if the file exists.
 -clean					Clean up downloaded data when script finished -ignore					Ignore error's pause
+-moreinfo				Show more information when script execution.
+-defaultJacket				Specify default song image ID.
+Will auto reset to zero if not exist.

 # Or use "Get-Help .\bmd.ps1 -full" in PowerShell to show full help.
 ```